esha/nutrition-api-demo/README.md

-First, install NodeJS 8 (It comes with NPM and might be easier to install with NVM) Then run these commands:
+First, install NodeJS.
+It comes with NPM.
+Also, it might be easier to install with NVM to manage multiple versions.
+Then run these commands:
 ```
 git clone git@github.com:esha/wsdemo.git